-We can all find ways to help them, to volunteer in support roles when called upon, and to consider the needs of the many over the needs of the few.
-For the moment, the best thing we can to is to listen to the scientists who know best, and follow their advice.
+We can all find ways to help them, volunteer in support roles when called upon, and consider the needs of the many over the needs of the few.
+For the moment, when it comes to COVID-19 and voiceover, the best thing we can do is to listen to the scientists who know best and follow their advice.

 As a voice actor, even one with a platform from which to speak, I cannot do much to help.
 But, in this uncertain and frightful time, I find myself unable to sit still and do nothing.
 So the best I can offer is guidance for my colleagues on how to protect your business from the imminent changes to come.

 Over the years I have always talked about the importance of thinking ahead, usually by a period of some years.
-Right now, the coming months are the critical time for most of us who pursue this profession.
+Right now, the coming months are a critical time for most of us who pursue this profession.
 Humanity will prevail over this disease.
 Life will return to normal.
-Yet for awhile, it will not.
+Yet for a while, it will not.

 In the next several months, there will still be money spent on voiceover.
 Our profession, at its core, is not at risk.
 However, if you do not anticipate the coming changes, your personal voiceover business may be.